Quick Fixes

 Deferred Work

-Section titled “Deferred Work”Quick Dev keeps each run focused on a single goal.
-If your request contains multiple independent goals, or if the review surfaces pre-existing issues unrelated to your change, Quick Dev defers them to a file (deferred-work.md in your implementation artifacts directory) rather than trying to tackle everything at once.
+Section titled “Deferred Work”Build keeps each run focused on a single goal.
+If your request contains multiple independent goals, or if the review surfaces pre-existing issues unrelated to your change, Build defers them to a file (deferred-work.md in your implementation artifacts directory) rather than trying to tackle everything at once.

 Check this file after a run — it’s your backlog of things to come back to.
-Each deferred item can be fed into a fresh Quick Dev run later.
+Each deferred item can be fed into a fresh Build run later.

 - The change affects multiple systems or requires coordinated updates across many files